Close

 Dividend Distribution Policy

-Under the Regulation 43A of Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 (‘the Listing Regulations, 2015'), as amended, the Company formulated a dividend distribution policy on 28 October 2016, which the Board at its meeting held on 17 March 2021 amended in a major way.
+Under the Regulation 43A of Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 (‘the Listing Regulations, 2015'), as amended, the Company has formulated a dividend distribution policy, which sets out the parameters and circumstances that will be taken into account by the Board in determining the distribution of dividend to its shareholders.

 Dividend

-For the year ended 31 March 2021 also, the dividend paid was RS 140 per share of RS 10 each (1400%).
+For the year ended 31 March 2022 also, the dividend paid was H 140 per share of H 10 each (1400%).

 The dividend recommended is in accordance with the principles and criteria as set out in the dividend distribution policy.

-Share Capital
+Share Capital and Buyback

 Operations